 Auto insurance policies are divided into different coverages based on the type of claim paid in the event of an accident.
 A claim is a request to an insurance company for a reimbursement of a loss covered by the terms of an insurance policy.
-If you are unfamiliar with any of the coverages or terms used in insurance policies, refer to the Purchasing Insurance section of the AIRB website; it includes information on the types of auto insurance coverage available.
+If you are unfamiliar with any of the coverages or terms used in insurance policies, refer to Know Your Insurance web page; it includes information on the types of auto insurance coverage available.